Abtaal2003/deep-dives/tooling/uv-project-lifecycle.md

 Explicit installation is rarely necessary, since any command that needs a missing version downloads it.
 It is worth doing when you want the download to happen now rather than in the middle of something else — before boarding a flight, say.

 This is also the place to be precise about what `uv python pin` does, because the two commands are easy to conflate. `uv python pin 3.12` writes `3.12` into `.python-version` and checks the request against `requires-python`, and that is the whole of it.
 It does not download an interpreter, it does not rebuild `.venv`, and it does not touch `pyproject.toml`.
 If 3.12 is not installed, the pin still succeeds and nothing else happens until the next command that needs a real interpreter, at which point uv downloads it.
-The clean sequence for switching a project's Python is therefore:
+So moving a project to a version `requires-python` already permits takes two commands:

 ```bash
 uv python pin 3.12    # record the decision
 uv sync               # acquire the interpreter if needed, rebuild .venv against it
 ```

-If `requires-python` still says `>=3.14`, uv will not accept the pin quietly — it errors, or warns and then fails at the next `uv sync`, so a version change usually means editing that bound too.
-This is the one legitimate reason to hand-edit `pyproject.toml` during a version change, and the edit is why the `uv sync` above is doing real work rather than repeating itself.
+Read that as the *within-range* case only.
+It works when the version you want already satisfies `requires-python`, which in practice means moving upward inside an open-ended floor.
+Moving below the floor is a different procedure, covered under "When a dependency does not support your Python" at the end of this section, because doing these two commands in this order will simply fail.

 Patch versions have a subtlety of their own.
 A pin of `3.12` is a request for any `3.12.x`, and uv will not fetch a newer patch on its own.
 When you do upgrade, existing environments follow without being rebuilt: